tree-size/tree-size.github.io/README.md

 ## TreeSize

-**[Treesize](https://tree-size.github.io/)** is software for managing and analyzing disk space on your computer.
-It displays file and folder sizes, helping you find storage usage patterns.
-With different views and charts, it identifies large files, duplicates, and areas to save space.
-This tool enhances storage organization and efficiency by visualizing file distribution and enabling informed actions.
+**[Treesize](https://tree-size.github.io/)** Free is a program that helps you figure out which folders and files are taking up the most space on your computer.
+It looks like a regular folder view, and you can use it to find the biggest folders and files on your computer.
+It can check all kinds of storage like USB drives, your computer's main storage, and even things connected to the network.
+You can scan everything on your computer or just focus on one specific folder.

 ## Features of treesize